 - 52 Prepper's Projects for Parents and Kids by David Nash

-I know there is a lot more to do with your kids in the summer that would expand their preparedness and survival skills.
-Let me know in the comments what you like to do with your kids in the summer to help with their skills!
+I know there is a lot more to do with your kids in the summer to expand their preparedness and survival skills.
+So let me know in the comments what you like to do with your kids in the summer to help with their skills!

 Thanks for reading,